 Everything about the 20-foot geodesic biodome greenhouse is AMAZING!
-In today’s post, I share a growing update after leaving for five days when the summer heat hit my area.
+In today’s post, I share a growing update featuring summer and citrus growing.
+After leaving for five days when the summer heat hit my area.
 Be sure to check out the video and creative images featuring the citrus highlighted in today’s post.

 My husband and I have been traveling more this year.
 I think I am more excited about leaving my greenhouse to see what it will do when I leave it behind for a few days.
 In this video you will see the citrus and a few other amazing plants I grow year-round in Northwest Ohio.
 Be sure to subscribe to my channel so you don’t miss an update!